fredg02/bugzilla2gitlab/README.md

 - [Changing an issue status](http://doc.gitlab.com/ce/api/issues.html#edit-issue)
 - [Getting user ids](http://doc.gitlab.com/ce/api/users.html#for-admins)

-Calls to the Gitlab API must be made with an administrator private token in order to [impersonate other users](http://doc.gitlab.com/ce/api/#sudo).
+Calls to the GitLab API must be made with an administrator private token in order to [impersonate other users](http://doc.gitlab.com/ce/api/#sudo).

 ### Bugzilla

-This program relies on being able to fetch bug data by simply appending `&ctype=xml` to the end of the bugzilla bug url, and then parsing the resultant xml.
+This program relies on being able to fetch bug data by simply appending `&ctype=xml` to the end of the bugzilla bug URL, and then parsing the resulting XML.
 If this trick doesn't work on your bugzilla installation, then bugzilla2gitlab probably won't work for you.

 ## Caveats

 Every comment or mention in GitLab typically sends a notification.
-This is true even for comments/issues created programatically.
+This is true even for comments/issues created programmatically.
 To avoid users inboxes being flooded with meaningless email notifications and avoid overwhelming your SMTP servers, GitLab users should disable all email notifications (global and group-specific) just prior to the running of this script.
-This can be done through the [Gitlab UI](https://gitlab.com/profile/notifications).
+This can be done through the [GitLab UI](https://gitlab.com/profile/notifications).

-Further, this tools requires Gitlab [sudo](https://docs.gitlab.com/ce/api/#sudo).
+Further, this tools requires GitLab [sudo](https://docs.gitlab.com/ce/api/#sudo).
 If you need a tool that works without sudo, take a look at [FreeDesktop's migration tool](https://gitlab.freedesktop.org/freedesktop/bztogl).

 ## Demo